You’re home and walking more than ever. So, is it the right time to pick up a pooch?

-Plenty of people have brought home a new family member in the last few weeks—and who hasn’t been tempted to at least peek at some furry faces on the local shelter’s website lately?
+Plenty of people have brought home a new family member over the last year, in fact, approximately 12.6 million households took in pets between March and December, according to the American Pet Products Association.
+Who hasn’t been tempted to at least peek at some furry faces on the local shelter’s website lately?

 It makes sense: you have lots of extra love and attention to give right now.
 Could it be the ideal opportunity to find that silver (or golden?
 Or spotted?
 Tan?) lining—and bring it home for all the treats and toys and snuggles?

 What do I need to do before deciding to adopt a dog during COVID?

 Dogs live long lives, and will still need your time after COVID has passed.
 Will work, travel, family, and other priorities get in the way of being a good pet parent?
 Skip to option #4, if so.

 Pick a pupper that fits your life—for their whole life.